hcote/highlighter-chrome-extension/README.md

 4. Have the number of highlights & actual highlights for a page show up in the extension popup.html
 5. SOLVED: If you highlight before a tag it removes a tag on refresh
+6. Limitations/edge cases: email, PDFs
+7. I request permissions for every site. which some sites block access (cnn.com)
+8. Double clicking to highlight an area will not store the highlight SOLVED .tostring.trim
 <!-- ## Solved Problems -->
+## Future Upgrades

 <br />
 ## Example Image